Kuuhhl/Benz-Bot/README.md

 ## Usage

 Start up the program and enjoy!
+You can try tweaking the delay numbers in the code to get a higher score (be careful: if you go too low, you get 0 points per question.)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.